-HC: People sometimes think that art loses its credibility if it’s incorporated into interiors as a design element, but for me they coexist.
-If you’re hanging artwork in your home, it has to be a part of your interior space.
-And, it has to be considered in the overall look.
-If that means you have to change the furniture and the curtains to accommodate it, then so be it.
-So artwork does become a part of the interior, but it doesn’t make the painting any less valuable.
+People sometimes think that art loses its credibility if it’s incorporated into interiors as a design element, but for me, they coexist.
+If you’re hanging artwork in your home, it must be a part of your interior space.
+And, it must be considered in the overall look.
+If that means you must change the furniture and the curtains to accommodate it, then so be it.
+So, artwork does become a part of the interior, but it doesn’t make the painting any less valuable.
 I try to make a space as artful as possible and unique to the client.
 It’s not just about getting the same look that everyone else has.

-HC: I think that a lot of people have the two halves but are forced to make a choice between them.
+I think that a lot of people have the two halves but are forced to choose between them.
 I feel very fortunate that I have both in my life.
 When I create a space or do a set design, my brain is working in the same way as it is when I’m making a painting.
 It’s instinctive, it’s impulsive.
 I look at something and I know what needs to go where.

-HC: Yes, and I’m doing sculpture now as well, because I miss that three-dimensional element.
+Yes, and I’m doing sculpture now as well because I miss that three-dimensional element.
 I like to work with my hands in all different capacities.

-AD: And how do you help people buy pieces that they’ll still love 10, 20 years later?
+And how do you help people buy pieces that they’ll still love 10, or 20 years later?

 If you’re near London’s Design Centre do stop by our showroom to see Heather’s beautiful artwork.
-And if you’d like any advice on choosing furniture, don’t hesitate to get in touch and make a appointment.
+And if you’d like any advice on choosing furniture, don’t hesitate to get in touch.

 You can learn more about Heather and see more of her artwork on her website.